Changissnz/nu_merchant_principal/README.md

 that dominates the choice towards the decision of rejection, and the gains unmet from that rejection is what is lost.
 There is also the loss from the positive action taken, as rejection of the fear of failure that turned out to actualize.
-These two general kinds of forecasts are the shadow over every decision junction an autonomous entity has to make in the path with non-absolute determination in outcomes.
+Forecasts on each of these two forecasts mate to form  the shadow over every decision junction an autonomous entity has to make in the path with non-absolute determination in outcomes.